MaliParag/CodeReviewGuidelines/guidelines.md

 # 1. Title

 #### 1.1 Be concise
-The title of the pull request should be descriptive enough to give a clear idea about the changes made, while also being concise enough to fit in a single line.
+The title should be descriptive enough to give a clear idea about the changes made, while also being concise enough to fit in a single line.

 #### 1.2 Use action oriented language
 Use action-oriented language that accurately describes the changes being made.
 This helps reviewers to understand what the code does and why it was changed.